andy8744/python-deep-learning-1/README.md

 ## 🙏 Acknowledgments

 Built for machine learning workshops and beginner education.
+Errm and thanks chatgpt :)